awsdocs/amazon-rekognition-developer-guide/doc_source/limits.md

 # Limits in Amazon Rekognition<a name="limits"></a>

 The following is a list of limits in Amazon Rekognition\.
-For information about limits you can change, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_rekognition)\.
+For information about limits you can change, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/rekognition_region.html#limits_rekognition)\.
 To change a limit, see [Create Case](https://console.aws.amazon.com/support/v1#/case/create?issueType=service-limit-increase)\.

-For information about Transactions Per Second \(TPS\) limits, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_rekognition)\.
+For information about Transactions Per Second \(TPS\) limits, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/rekognition_region.html#limits_rekognition)\.

+For Amazon Rekognition Custom Labels limits, see [Limits in Amazon Rekognition Custom Labels](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/limits.html)\.

 ## Amazon Rekognition Image<a name="limits-image"></a>
 + Maximum image size stored as an Amazon S3 object is limited to 15 MB\.